May of 2022 is when I finished my university education in the field of Computer Systems Engineering.

 Over the past year, I have come to realize that **11** is where I thrive.
 I haven't had a single moment since joining this team, where I have felt at ease (and I mean that in a good way).
 I'm constantly learning new things whether it's related to work, or just tech in general.

-But you might be wondering - did I really learn anything new?
+But you might be wondering - did I _really_ learn anything new?
 I know for a fact I did.
 There are so many things I would do differently at the startup if I had the knowledge I have now.
+Command Query Responsibility Segregation, Domain Driven Design, Event Driven Architecture, Event Modelling, nuances of the serverless ecosystem, and so much more that is simply a lot to mention here 😆

 The next 1 year